Cádiz Gay Travel

 Be careful of restaurants that are tourist traps in Cádiz.
 The city is a popular summer vacation destination and many restaurants will charge higher than reasonable prices for usually poor quality food.

-Here is how you can distinguish an overpriced restaurant here in Cádiz.
+Distinguishing an overpriced restaurant here in Cádiz is pretty simple.
 If a plate of food costs 15 Euros at a sidewalk restaurant, you’re definitely paying too much.
 In this part of Spain especially, things should be much cheaper.
 If you seek out local places and check inside, you‘ll see prices for about half that amount!